neuralmagic/sparseml/README.md

 At Neuralmagic we offer the ability to run at GPU speeds directly on CPU through algorithmic innovation in the space of SW performance engineering, Machine Learning and Systems expertise.
 This repository is complementary to the Neuralmagic engine package, and is designed with the Machine Learning engineer in mind.
-Specifically, this repo covers basic and advanced concepts which allow performance acceleration through the Neuralmagic engine.
+Specifically, this repo covers basic and some of the advanced concepts which allow performance acceleration through the Neuralmagic engine.

 ## Tutorials organization